SoftUni-Internal/interactive-content/EN/00-Data-Types-and-Variables/04-Type-Conversion.md

 System.out.println(myInt);
 ```

 Here the higher data types \(having larger size\) are converted into lower data types \(having smaller size\).
 Hence there is the loss of data.
 This is why this type of conversion does not happen automatically.
+This is also known as **explicit conversion**.

 [/slide]

 [slide hideTitle]
 # Problem: Centuries to Minutes

-[code-task title="Problem: Centuries to Minutes" taskId="java-fund-Data-Types-Centuries-to-Minutes" executionType="tests-execution" executionStrategy="java-code" requiresInput]
+[code-task title="Problem: Centuries to Minutes" taskId="java-fund-data-types-lab-centuries-to-minutes" executionType="tests-execution" executionStrategy="java-code" requiresInput]
 [code-editor language=java]

 ```